CrayLabs/SmartSim-Zoo/theta/README.md

 ### 1. launch_distributed_model.py

 Launch a distributed model with `aprun` through SmartSim.
-This could represent a simulation or other workload that contains the SmartRedis clients and commuicates with the Orchestrator.
+This could represent a simulation or other workload that contains the SmartRedis clients and communicates with the Orchestrator.

 This example runs in an interactive allocation with at least three nodes and 20 processors per node.
+Some possible queue parameters include `debug-flat-quad` and `debug-cache-quad`.

 ```bash
 # fill in account and queue parameters